Share:

 Purveyors of cultured meat maintain that it would be impossible for a human, dog or other animal to get cancer from ingesting immortalized cells.
 Scientists, too, discount the possibility.
 "There's no evidence that cells can cause cancer by just ingesting them," Alberio said.

-The FDA, when approving a lab-grown chicken product for human consumption in 2022, said cultured cells would lose their reproductive capacity after they'd left a bioreactor in any case, and then would be broken down by processing, such as cooking, and the consumer's digestive system.
+The FDA, when approving a lab-grown chicken product for human consumption in 2022, said cultured cells would lose their reproductive capacity after leaving a bioreactor in any case, and then would be broken down by processing, such as cooking, and a person's digestive system.

 At least one survey indicates that consumers are willing to feed their pets cultured meat.
 Still, using a production process even remotely associated with the word "cancer" could present PR challenges.